aastha10356/Password_Analyzer/README.md

 * Libraries: string (Standard Library)
 * Architecture: Modular Object-Oriented Design
 * Standard command-line interface (CLI) for input/output.
-* Version control: Git/GitHub
+* Version Control: Git & GitHub
-## Steps to install and run project
+## Steps to Install and Run the Project
 Follow these steps to run the project locally:
 1. Ensure you have Python 3.6 or higher installed.
 2. Clone the Repository: Use Git to download all project files into a folder on your computer.